kubebeam/kubescape-headlamp-plugin/docs/kubescape-model.md

 - The list queries do not provide details but only metadata.
 This makes it challenging for the GUI.
 As a workaround the plugin makes multiple calls to individual resources.

-- WorkloadConfigurationScan and VulnerabilityManifest provide most of the information.

 - ConfigurationScanSummary and VulnerabilitySummary are returned by Kubescape without UID in the metadata.
 This makes it harder to retrieve these objects with the HeadLamp api proxy, because the retrieved list is put in a map by UID.
 As a workaround we use ApiProxy.request() instead of useApiList().

 - Overview page for ConfigurationScan (Compliance) makes a lot of K8s calls, the list queries cannot be used.
 This might become an issue for big clusters.
-Maybe we can improve a bit by caching.